-Canadian women win hard-fought bronze at Cape Town 7s
+Canadian women advance to quarter-finals at Cape Town 7s

-It took extra time, but the Canadian women's rugby sevens team captured the bronze medal on Sunday at the HSBC World Series Rugby Sevens event in Cape Town, South Africa.
+The Canadian women's rugby sevens team finished pool play with a 2-1 record at the HSBC World Series Rugby Sevens event after a win over Spain but a loss to France on Saturday in Cape Town, South Africa.

 WATCH | Canada vs. France: